lanl/QAOA_vs_QA/README.md

 Note that this code is an example where a single set of anneal parameters are used, and the results are written to a single JSON file.

+### Workflow

+The general workflow to generate and run a problem on a D-Wave quantum annealer is as follows.
+- Run `generate_problem_instance.py` on the specific heavy-hex hardware you may wish to define new problem instances on.
+In this case, we have many instances stored in `problem_instances/` and `additional_heavy_hex_higher_order_Ising_models/`.

+- Run `create_cubic_instance_ibm_washington_parallel.py` for one of the problem instances with cubic terms.
+This code creates parallel embeddings of the problem insance, on a logical Pegasus graph.
+This code then saves that data as a text file, such as `parallel_embeddings/medium_1.txt`.
+The code `create_quadratic_instance_ibm_washington_parallel.py` does the same thing, but for the problem instances with no cubic terms.
+Importantly, for the quadratic problem instances, we only need one set of these embeddings.
+For the cubic terms, because of the order reduction, we need a different embedding for each problem instance.
+The script `create_horizontal_heavy_hex_Pegasus_embeddings.py` is required to run either of these embedding scripts, but the output from that is already saved in `horizontal_line_embeddings`, so unless you are running this on a new D-Wave device, this step is not required.

+- Run `execute_quadratic_instance_quantum_annealing.py` to sample one of the quadratic problem instances.
+Run `execute_cubic_instance_quantum_annealing.py` to sample one of the problem instances with cubic terms.

 # Scaling Whole-Chip QAOA for Higher-Order Ising Spin Glass Models on Heavy-Hex Graphs
 The class of Ising models that contain geometrically local cubic terms and are defined on heavy-hex graphs was then used in a subsequent study titled
 [Scaling Whole-Chip QAOA for Higher-Order Ising Spin Glass Models on Heavy-Hex Graphs](https://arxiv.org/abs/2312.00997)